system76/tech-docs/src/models/addw2/internal-overview.md

 - Touchpad connector is highlighted in white
 - Front LED connector is highlighted in orange
 - Battery connector is highlighted in yellow
-- BIOS flash chip (U60), not highlighted
+- BIOS flash chip (U60) is highlighted in black

 ## Under-keyboard components and connectors: